 Do you fight clean or are you like me and love to win the battle even if it means you lose the war?

-There came a time I had to assess the hurt.
+There came a time when I had to assess the hurt.

+Many times during those early years, I had to admit the hurt was an offense more than an injury or deep wound.
 I don’t know about you, but I can be easily offended by his:

 - Unintentional comments